claudiosegala/whisper-client/README.md

 # Whisper Client
-Defines a script and a library to be used when initializing a client app that communicates with Hydra's OAuth endpoints and Whisper.
+Defines a script and a library to be used when initializing a client app that communicates with Whisper Admin and Whisper OAuth.

 # Life cycle and params

-This script/lib takes care of creating the Hydra client in case it does not exist.
+This script/lib takes care of creating the Whisper client in case it does not exist.

-Given that, when firing up your client app, you'll need to provide a `client-id`, a `client-secret`, a list of allowed `redirect-uris` and Hydra's endpoints `hydra-admin-url` and `hydra-public-url`.
+Given that, when firing up your client app, you'll need to provide a `client-id`, a `client-secret`, a list of allowed `redirect-uris` and Whisper's endpoints `whisper-admin-url` and `whisper-public-url`.

 The scopes that your application is able to ask for when issuing tokens are set via the `scopes` variable.

 You can also define the level of event logging by setting the variable `log-level`.

-After making sure the client exists in the Hydra instance, this utility starts a client_credentials flow and emits a new Access Token.
+After making sure the client exists in the Whisper instance, this utility starts a client_credentials flow and emits a new Access Token (in case the client has defined a client-secret).

+When a client-secret is empty, the client is assumed to be public and can only perform Authorization Code flow with PKCE.
+Read the [RFC](https://tools.ietf.org/html/rfc7636)) for more info.

 # Use as a lib